gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 Apart from the router and the worker subnet the OpenStack extension will also create a network, router interfaces, security groups, and a key pair.

-The optional `networks.createShareNetwork` field controls the creation of a share network.
+The optional `networks.shareNetwork.enabled` field controls the creation of a share network.
 This is only needed if shared file system storage (like NFS) should be used.
 Note, that in this case, the `ControlPlaneConfig` needs additional configuration, too.

 ## `ControlPlaneConfig`